Object-based high contrast travel time tomography: Forward step

-Finding the analytical solution for the travel time $\tau^*$ and travel path $P^{*}$ is a classical problem in calculus of variations \cite[]{courant1962methods}.
-Conventional methods, including the shotgun ray-tracing method \cite[]{berryman1991lecture} or the level set method \cite[]{sethian1996fast}, tend to be all very computationally expensive.
-In what follows, we will show that simple solutions exist if we consider the case of a homogeneous velocity background media containing high velocity convex objects.
+\endgroup Finding the analytic solution for the traveltime $\tau^*$ and travel path $P^{*}$ is a classical problem in calculus of variations \cite{courant1962methods}.
+Most approaches, including shotgun ray-tracing or fast marching \cite{beydoun1987paraxial,vidale1990finite,sethian19993} tend to be very computationally intensive due to the frequent update of traveltime in each cell.